ai-unc/SLAE-initial-testing-dataset/README.md

 Make sure to install these dependencies before running the pipelines.

-## Acknowledgments

-This project utilizes the Langchain library and OpenAI's GPT models for processing academic texts.

 ## Adding a paper

 There is a python script to quickly rename a paper file and create a corresponding json file